 Write a formula for T, in terms of m and n.

 (5) Here are the first five terms of a Fibonacci sequence.
-5 2 7 9 16 the next term in the sequence is the sum of the two previous terms.
+5 2 7 9 16 The rule to continue a Fibonacci sequence is, the next term in the sequence is the sum of the two previous terms.